 Did not the American Soldier fight and fall at Lexington and Concord?
 Citizen soldiers, yes, they were.
 And they stood their ground, refusing to allow the Redcoats to secure a garrison of patriotic supplies at Concord, pestering the British all the way back to their garrison at Boston.
 Did the American Soldier not fall at Fort Ticonderoga, or Bunker Hill, or at Saratoga?
 Did he not fall at the retreat from Manhattan, or while fighting the Hessians at Princeton or Trenton, or was their blood not shed as they attacked redoubts numbered 9 and 10 at Yorktown, the attacks which were key to victory at that famous battle?
-Why should we not remember that American Soldier?
+Why do we not remember that American Soldier?

 Do we remember Fort Sumter?
 Do we remember Antietam?
 Do we remember Bull Run, battles One and Two, or the siege of Vicksburg?
 Do Chambersburg and Gettysburg, Gettysburg, the battle which many historians argue is one of the ten most critical battles of World History, World History, mind you, mean anything these days?
 Do we appreciate what that means to our nation even today?